There are many alcohol and other drug services available to support people in recovery.

-We are physically distant, but that doesn’t have to be socially distant.
-Make a list of supportive people that you want to be connected with while we are staying at home.
+As COVID-19 restrictions roll back, it may not be safe for everybody to leave the house, but physically distant doesn’t have to mean socially distant.
+As we continue to practice social distancing, having a virtual support network can help you stay connected to people.
+Make a list of supportive people that you want to connect with.
 This could be a great time to reconnect with supportive friends that you haven’t seen in a while.

 Be intentional, you can choose who you want to connect with.
 Connect with people who are supportive and help your wellbeing.